 There are currently no recommendations for or evidence to support prophylaxis against Rocky Mountain spotted fever in patients with a known tick bite.
 Additionally, as this is not transmissible from person to person, isolation is not required.
 There is no vaccine against Rocky Mountain spotted fever.
 Prevention of infection requires careful attention to tick avoidance, including insect repellant, long clothing, and checking for ticks after any outdoor activities in endemic areas.

-RMSF is best managed by a multidisciplinary team that includes a pharmacist and an infectious disease nurse.
+RMSF is best managed by an interprofessional team that includes an infectious disease board-certified pharmacist and an infectious disease nurse.
 The pharmacist can vet all antimicrobial therapy against the latest antibiogram data, and verify dosing and duration in collaboration with the treating clinician.
 AN infectious disease specialist may also be on the case as well.
 Nursing will administer these drugs, and monitor for treatment effectiveness and adverse reactions, reporting any concerns to the clinicians on the case.
 Once the diagnosis is made, treatment should be started ASAP.
 Because there is no vaccine, patients need to be educated on the prevention of tick bites.
 Interprofessional team strategies will yield optimal patient outcomes.
 [Level 5]

 |||Campos SDE,Nadal NV,Toma HK,Almeida AB,Cordeiro MD,Fonseca AHD,Figueiredo FB,Verícimo MA,Cunha NCD,Almosny NRP, Circulation of spotted fever group rickettsiae among dogs seropositive for Leishmania spp. in an urban area of Brazil.
 Revista da Sociedade Brasileira de Medicina Tropical.
 2019 Feb 21; [PubMed PMID: 30810651]|